DeadstarIII/FakeGiveaway/README.md

 # Future Updates :

 <b>I will add the countdown function soon after I get free from my studies and new video releasing on YT soon.
-If you want any updates please DM me on discord/create an issue.</b>
+If you want any updates please DM me on Discord.</b>

 # Some important lines